[navigation]

 Clean Beauty

-The pandemic has led to a trend where people strive for better and more conscious self-care, studying cosmetic formulas and using more natural ingredients in their home routines.
+The pandemic has led to a trend where people strive for better and more conscious self-care, studying cosmetic formulas, and using more natural ingredients in their home routines.
 About 41% of shoppers choose products based on natural and pure components and beauty brands that are cruelty-free and environmentally friendly regarding packaging.
 Services like INCIDecoder appeared, allowing consumers to check beauty products' active ingredients to make a purchase decision.
-For example, Kiehl's removed parabens from its moisturizer formula, which increased conversion rates to 78% and average order value (AOV) by 33%.
+For example, Epsilon personalized its website experience, offering tailored content, samples, and flexible delivery options, and saw a 78% increase in conversion rate and a 33% increase in average order value.

-Beauty brands adopt the philosophy of clean beauty.
-They are committed to ethical standards in the production of cosmetics and perfumes, the development of innovative reusable masks, and eco-friendly packaging that can be reused and re-filled with products.
+Beauty brands that want to stay ahead of the cosmetics industry trends must adopt the clean beauty philosophy.
+They must commit to ethical standards in the production of cosmetics and perfumes, the development of innovative reusable masks, and eco-friendly packaging that can be reused and re-filled with products.

 At-Home Treatment